NicGiles/SP/README.md

 ## Getting Started

-To use this app first clone the app, and bundle locally.
+To use this app first clone the repo, and bundle locally.

 git clone https://github.com/nicgiles/SP.git